Snyder's Justice League cut hits HBO Max in 2021

 So we have a new looking Venom as well… with all sorts of Dark Elf symbols.
 And yes, it is rather Fear Itself-like but Venom never got a hammer in that one.

-I’ve always found it a little awkward how similar to Spider-Man and Venom Todd McFarlane’s Spawn looked, given how soon after his run on Spider-Man that he created the character.
+I’ve always found it a little awkward how similar to Spider-Man and Venom Todd McFarlane’s Spawn looked, given how soon after his run at Marvel that he created the character.

 It’s taken almost thirty years but the circle is finally complete I suppose.